2024–25 Australian region cyclone season: Tropical Cyclone Dianne

 On 25 March, the BoM began to note that a tropical low, pre-designated as 28U, could form off the northwest coast of the Kimberley region, associated with the active MJO and within the monsoon trough that also spawned Severe Tropical Cyclone Courtney.
 Aided by the passage of an equatorial Rossby wave, the tropical low then formed late on 26 March, with the JTWC issuing a TCFA on the low by 05:00 UTC on the next day, as very intense deep convection was being sheared to the west of the system's centre.
 Within an environment of warm sea surface temperatures and low vertical wind shear, the convection gradually wrapped into the system's centre, becoming Tropical Cyclone Dianne by 28 March.
 Turning south, Dianne quickly strengthened into a category 2 tropical cyclone, before making landfall near Koolan Island late on the same day at the same intensity.
 As a result, the JTWC issued their final advisory on the system.
 Dianne subsequently weakened into a tropical low by the next day, before completely dissipating by 30 March.

 130 mm of rain fell in Derby, causing street flooding.
-However, there were no reports of significant damage.
+Damage totaled to AU$600,000 (US$430,000).